-3.1 Workplace safety procedures are followed.

-examples are - use of personal protective equipment, checking of equipment for faults, use of fume extraction equipment, elimination of risk of fire or explosion, chemicals from cleaning methods and from prior service environment of components, protection from arc radiation, protection from electrocution.

-- 3.2 Weld metal is deposited in accordance with welding procedure. - 3.3 Welds are cleaned in accordance with accepted industry practice.
+- 3.1 Workplace safety procedures are followed. - Range examples are use of personal protective equipment, checking of equipment for faults, use of fume extraction equipment, elimination of risk of fire or explosion, chemicals from cleaning methods and from prior service environment of components, protection from arc radiation, protection from electrocution. - 3.2 Electrodes are stored and handled in accordance with manufacturer's instructions. - 3.3 Weld metal is deposited in accordance with welding procedure. - 3.4 Welds are cleaned in accordance with accepted industry practice.